SuddenDevelopment/business/security.md

   - run your own sandbox: https://github.com/cuckoosandbox/cuckoo
   - run on a hosted sandbox: malwr.com
   - look it up http://virustotal.com
-1. **prevent spam** from getting to user inboxes, if you use something like Gmail you should be pretty good already, if you run Excahnge you'll need to buy something.
+1. **prevent spam** from getting to user inboxes, if you use something like Gmail you should be pretty good already, if you run Exchange you'll need to buy something.
 1. **employee training**.
   - Phish your users, generate the URLs with something that lets you know who clicked on a URL for reporting.
 Then you know who needs a refresher course.
   - Have anyone REALLY interested in security?
 Send them here to learn to start thinking from an informed security perspective: http://captf.com/practice-ctf/